chrispalmo/typr/README.md

-# Typr-1
+# typr

-A Typing tutor.
+A typing tutor with custom content feed and historic user stats.